MoulatiMehdi/42norm.nvim/README.md

 - **Python 3.8+** : Ensure you have Python 3.8 or higher installed to run c_formatter_42.

 ## 📝 Note :
-the plugin will try to install these commands. if it fails please install them before using the plugin:
+please install these commands before using the plugin:

 - [c_formatter_42](https://github.com/dawnbeen/c_formatter_42)
 - [norminette](https://github.com/42School/norminette)